Abhiram473/Sorting_Visualizer/README.md

 - Fix bugs or optimize code
 - Improve documentation

-## 📝 License

-MIT License - feel free to use this project for educational purposes

 ## 🌟 Acknowledgments

 - Inspired by classic sorting visualizers with a modern twist